-"The belief that the team is safe for interpersonal risk taking.
-That one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."
+In essence, psychological safety is a form of trust: "The belief that the team is a safe space for interpersonal risk-taking, without fear of punishment or humiliation for expressing ideas, questions, concerns, or admitting mistakes."

-The term and definition have been coined by Amy Edmonson, Professor of Leadership and Management at the Harvard Business School over 20 years ago in her seminal paper Psychological Safety and Learning Behavior in Work Teams.
+This concept was pioneered by Amy Edmonson, Professor of Leadership and Management at Harvard Business School, in her seminal paper, Psychological Safety and Learning Behavior in Work Teams.

-The Team Contract is a simple poster that helps teams negotiate and establish team behavior and rules, both in general or temporarily for any given project.
-Rapid Team Contract sessions increase psychological safety and reduce potential conflict among team members by:
+The Team Contract is a straightforward tool that assists teams in negotiating and establishing team behaviors and rules, either generally or for a specific project.
+Rapid Team Contract sessions enhance psychological safety and minimize potential conflicts by:

 This includes topics such as team behaviors and values, decision-making rules, how to coordinate and communicate, and frame expectations in case of failure.

 What’s typically IN (i.e the behaviors the team wants to commit to) and OUT (i.e the behaviors the team wants to avoid)

 Using the Team Contract

 Assemble all team members or the key stakeholders for a project, and display the Team Contract poster on a wall.

 - Frame: Announce the team name, or the project name and period.